FTFC1/motors-stock-keeper/docs/Development_Roadmap.md

 - End of Week 16: Ready for national rollout planning
 - End of Week 20: System fully deployed with all features

-## Current Focus (March 2024)
+## Current Focus (March 2025)

 We are currently focusing on:
-- Completing the UI development with Onlook
+- Completing the Add Vehicle Modal form fields
+- Implementing the Add Units Modal
-- Implementing MCP database integration
+- MCP database integration
 - Finalizing the inventory dashboard functionality

+## Recent Achievements

+- Completed BrandCombobox component with search and "Add New" functionality
+- Resolved complex event handling issues in modal context
+- Created detailed component documentation
+- Fixed dropdown positioning and focus management

 ## Notes for Implementation